If an agreement already exists

 - cover all employees

-- set out how and when your employer will inform and consult employees or their representatives
+- set out how and when the employer will inform and consult employees or their representatives

 If the employer believes there's already a valid agreement, they could ask for an employee ballot (vote) to decide whether a new agreement is still needed.